 Assignments will be given weekly except on exam and holiday weeks.
 I plan to leave 30 to 45 minutes at the end of each class for lab time and questions.
 Also, feel free to message me if you have any questions.
 The assignments will be assigned and submitted using Canvas which will show the due date.
 Each assignment should be submitted using WSU Online (Canvas).
-Include a line to the URL for your assignment on Icarus.
+Submit the URL for your assignment from your Icarus site.
 This will enable me to provide feedback and grade your assignment.
 You will have two weeks to submit each assignment from the date it is given.
-Late assignments will be accepted up to 4 weeks late at 50% value.
+You will have an additional week to submit assignment at 50% value.
 The assignment schedule will also be shown on the WSU Online Canvas calendar.